trungminhnguyen/serverspec-core/README.md

 and want to filter them out use the following format.

-To include :not_in_kitchen tag run
+To include :skip_in_kitchen tag run

     $ rake spec tag=not_in_kitchen

-To exclude :not_in_kitchen tag run the same but with tilde
+To exclude :skip_in_kitchen tag run the same but with tilde

-    $ rake spec tag=~not_in_kitchen
+    $ rake spec tag=~skip_in_kitchen

 Classifier
 ----------

 A role is just a string in :roles: array that should also be a subdirectory in the `spec/` directory.
 In this subdirectory, you can put any test that should be run for the given role.
 Here is a simple example of a directory structure for three roles: